Skip to content

 Always make a written employment contract

 Remember to always make and sign a written employment contract with your employer and request a copy for yourself.
-An employment contract determines the terms of employment and the conditions of work.
 In an employment contract, the terms of employment must never be inferior to what is specified in the sector-specific collective agreement.
-The duration of the employment relationship, as well as the wages, working time and tasks, must be recorded in the employment contract, among other aspects.
+The duration of the employment relationship, wages, working time and tasks, must be recorded in the employment contract.
 Read more about employment contracts and what they must include.

 Collective agreement